 - Go to the bathroom and wash hands (not all at once!)
 Call students who’ve been behaving well first, or call them section by section.

-- Get lunchboxes and water return to seat
+- Get lunchboxes and water return to the seat

 - Eat quietly without disturbing others

-- When finished eating, clean up section and push in chair
+- When finished eating, clean up section and push in the chair

 - Students who’ve finished lunch can go to the circle and quietly play with a designated toy while they wait for everyone to finish eating